-Our cash equivalents are invested primarily in readily accessible, AAA rated institutional money market funds which are invested in U.S. Treasury securities, U.S. Treasury bills and U.S. Government agency securities.
+Our cash equivalents are invested in highly liquid money market funds which are invested in U.S. Treasury securities, U.S. Treasury bills and U.S. Government agency securities.
 We also have auction-rate securities that are classified as long-term investments as they are expected to be held until secondary markets become available.
 These investments are currently accounted for as available-for-sale securities and recorded at fair value within other non-current assets in the consolidated balance sheet.
 The estimated market values of these investments are subject to fluctuation.
-The carrying value of our investments in auction-rate securities was reduced from \$28 million as of June 27, 2008 to \$18 million as of July 3, 2009, as a result of the recognition of \$10 million in other-than-temporary losses that were recorded through earnings.
+During the year ended July 2, 2010, we sold \$3 million of auction-rate securities, reducing the carrying value of these investments to \$15 million.